Rapid Gastric Emptying or Dumping Syndrome

 How is rapid gastric emptying diagnosed?

 Doctors diagnose rapid gastric emptying primarily on the basis of symptoms in people who have had gastric surgery.
-Tests may be needed to exclude other conditions that have similar symptoms, such as irritable bowel syndrome.
+Tests may be needed to exclude other conditions that have similar symptoms, such as prednisone irritable bowel syndrome.

 top